 Considering that these employees who are going to be trained to do the job properly will not be hired all at once, but rather gradually, holding separate online training sessions via Skype, TeamViewer or similar tools can take a lot of precious time.

-All this training process can be done through the internal knowledge base instead.
+This entire employee training process can be done through the internal knowledge base instead.
 This part, as any other, can contain videos, pictures and everything a new employee needs to learn.

 This way the learning process can easily become part of everyday activities if needed.

-#5 Better customer support
+Benefit #5: Better customer support

 How many times have you been held on a customer support call and you were sure that the guy didn’t know the answer so he went out to ask his colleagues about the issue?